Puppet Tree Community Arts

 Key Stage 1 at Our Lady and St Kenelm's in Halesowen are really into Minibeasts - so what better than to enjoy a few Anansi stories!
 After singing and laughing together we set about retelling the story of how clever Turtle got his own back on greedy Anansi with some really colourful puppets - and the children used brilliant character voices too!

 Back to Top Toy Island!

 When children are asleep where do their favourite toys go?
-Top Toy Island is the answer for
+Top Toy Island is the answer!

 Gong Hay Fat Choy!

-We've been celebrating Chinese New Year in style!
-The year of the Monkey started with a bang, with stories, Monkey Crowns, music and Dragon Dancing in Scargill Infants, Rainham, Essex this February.
-Our Chinese New Year story and craft sessions are getting more and more popular - If you'd like to book Puppet Tree for 2017 and the Year of the Rooster then click the Fu for Luck!
+Celebrate Chinese New Year in style!
+2019 will be the year of the Pig!
+Our Chinese New Year story and craft sessions are getting more and more popular - If you'd like to book Puppet Tree for 2019 then click the Fu for Luck!